Lego Friends: Friends: Heartlake Stories

 In 2022, four TV specials for Friends: Heartlake Stories were released on YouTube, including Fitting In, Plight of the Bumblebee, Wet Wallop and The Final Countdown.
-Those shorts made their linear premiere on Disney Channel on August 21, 2022.
+Those shorts made their linear premiere on the Disney Channel on August 21, 2022.

 Friends: The Next Chapter New Beginnings

 Friends: The Next Chapter New Beginnings is a 44-minute television special that premiered in YouTube on 29 January 2023.

 Untitled live-action TV special

-In July 2025, Kenny Ortega was announced as an executive producer to a live-action television musical based on the Lego Friends theme.
+In July 2025, Kenny Ortega was announced as an executive producer to a live action television musical based on the Lego Friends theme.
 Set for a 2026 release, the plot details a girl's magical transportation into Heartlake City after having constructed the Lego brick world.
 Principal photography will take place in August 2025 in London.